×

 Dutch vs Belarusian Difficulty

 The Dutch vs Belarusian difficulty level basically depends on the number of Dutch Alphabets and Belarusian Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Dutch and Belarusian are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Dutch and Belarusian, which language is harder to learn?
-Time required to learn Dutch is 24 weeks while to learn Belarusian time required is Not Available.
+Time required to learn Dutch is 24 weeks while to learn Belarusian time required is 44 weeks.